Waleed-Chaudhry/VueJs/README.md

 npm run dev // Start the development server npm run build // Create build.js inside the dist folder for deployment
 ```

+#### Styling
+* Add scoped to the style to make it apply to just your component
+* On the rendered DOM, Vue adds data-v-something attribute to add each of your scoped component
+* v-bind can be abbreivated as :